Piano and String Quartet (Feldman): Music

 Piano and String Quartet is a chamber music composition scored for piano, two violins, viola, and cello, following the standard instrumentation used in most piano quintets since the early 19th century.
 Feldman's piece is regarded among the most innovative piano quintets of late 20th century, alongside quintets by Rochberg and Schnittke.

 Feldman composed the piece during what is now considered to be his late period, spanning 1977 until his death in 1987.
 In his late-period compositions, Feldman's central concern turned from timbre—i.e., the textural quality of sound—to perception of time.
 Piano and String Quartet typifies the composer's late-period preoccupation with time and memory.
 The most salient qualities of Piano and String Quartet are extremes of duration and repetition.
 The score contains 810 bars.
 A typical performance takes approximately 80–90 minutes, much longer than most music written by his peers in the avant-garde or even his own early works.
 However, it is only moderate length by the standard of his late works.
 Most of his later works last one to two hours, with a handful that endure for three hours or longer.
 An uninterrupted performance of his longest work—String Quartet II (1983), also composed for the Kronos Quartet—typically lasts six hours; its exceptionally long runtime influenced Feldman to write Piano and String Quartet as a much shorter piece for the quartet.

 As its title suggests, the piece sets the piano and string quartet apart as two distinct, almost detached entities.
 For the entirety of the piece, the musicians follow a simple pattern: the string quartet plays a sustained chord, and the pianist plays an arpeggiated or "broken" chord.
 The string instruments occasionally play the same pitch, creating a unison rather than a chord.
 After about 50 minutes, the string instruments sometimes play pizzicato, plucking rather than bowing.
 The sustain pedal of the piano remains pressed down for the entire performance, which indefinitely lengthens the notes and causes sympathetic resonance among the strings.

 The harmonic content shifts throughout, but without a traditional sense of musical development.
 Its stillness has drawn comparisons to ambient music.
 But contrary to its apparent lack of direction, its structure is highly complex.
 According to the Rough Guide to classical music, the piece initially "seems to have no beginning or end, no intention or direction"; however, the listener's attention is gradually enhanced and subtle changes in tone become magnified as it progresses, until even the subtlest differences take on the capacity to impart "a resonance and an intensity that is startling."
 Upon reading the score, Steve Reich found that many of its "quiet mysterious chords" were in fact "inversions of themselves", and that "[r]epetitions of material were never exact repetitions".
 A cello motif recurs throughout, albeit in transposed variations.

 Recordings

-As of December 2021, five recordings of Feldman's Piano and String Quartet have been commercially released.
+As of December 2021, six recordings of Feldman's Piano and String Quartet have been commercially released.